stevana/scheduled-pipelines/README-unprocessed.md

 ## Inspiration and prior work

-While there are examples of pipelining in manufacturing that pre-date Henry Ford, it seems that's when it took off and become a common place.
+While there are examples of pipelining in manufacturing that pre-date Henry Ford, it seems that's when it took off and became commonplace.
 Wikipedia [says](https://en.wikipedia.org/wiki/Assembly_line#20th_century):

 > "The assembly line, driven by conveyor belts, reduced production time for a